ajitonelsonn/lafeainet-analyzer/README.md

    - Add all environment variables as repository secrets
    - Add `APP_URL` pointing to your deployed instance

+---

 ## 🌱 The Bigger Picture

-LafeAINet-Analyzer is part of LafeAINet to improving connectivity in Timor-Leste:
+LafeAINet-Analyzer is part of LafeAINet, an initiative aimed at improving connectivity in Timor-Leste:

+- **[LafeAINet](https://github.com/ajitonelsonn/LafeAINet)**: The main repository accumulating all three applications in the ecosystem
-- **LafeAINet-Report**: Collects user network experiences and metrics
+- **[LafeAINet-Report](https://github.com/ajitonelsonn/lafeainet-report)**: Collects user network experiences and metrics
-- **LafeAINet-Analyzer**: Processes the data with AI (this repository)
+- **[LafeAINet-Analyzer](https://github.com/ajitonelsonn/lafeainet-analyzer)**: Processes the data with AI (this repository)
-- **LafeAINet-Dashboard**: Visualizes insights and provider comparisons
+- **[LafeAINet-Dashboard](https://github.com/ajitonelsonn/lafeainet-dashboard)**: Visualizes insights and provider comparisons

 Together, these components create a comprehensive system for understanding and improving network infrastructure in underserved areas.

+---

 ## Analysis Flow Diagram